 FT: What first interested you in pipe band drumming, and how long have you been involved?

-FT: Who were your main instructors?
+FT: Who have been your main instructors/influences throughout your career?

 FT: What have been your biggest inspirations in your playing?

 MC: I am inspired whenever I’m in the circle and everyone is “Hittin the Note”, to quote the Allman Brothers.
 It’s one of those things that, when it happens, you’re almost not aware that it is actually happening…if that makes any sense.
 Watching the great players that are on the scene today inspires me.
 Recently I had the opportunity

 to work with Chris Barr and his brother Ryan.
 It was a blast to write mid-section scores for their material!

 FT: How often do you spend practicing and how do you typically spend your practice time?